liobaberndt/ucl-mres/module2/session4/README.md

 - why average reference is used in EEG

 Suggested sources:
-- EEGLAB tutorial on channel interpolation
-- an EEG preprocessing methods section (focus on referencing)
+https://pmc.ncbi.nlm.nih.gov/articles/PMC4471356/?utm_source=chatgpt.com (in general to give you an overview of pre-processing but also explains channel interpolation and referencing)

 Write 3–5 bullet notes:
 - when interpolation is appropriate